Simon Wessely: Opposition and criticism

 In an interview published by The Lancet, Wessely discusses the controversy relating to his work on Gulf War syndrome and chronic fatigue syndrome.
-With hindsight he states that he was keen to get published, could have been more diplomatic, and is now better at handling controversy.
+He stated that, in hindsight, he was keen to get published and could have been more diplomatic and admits he is now better at handling controversy.
 He has been described as both "the most hated doctor in Britain" and "one of the most respected psychiatrists working in Britain today".

-Although Wessely has studied physical markers, and allows the possibility of a biological basis to CFS, he is not confident of such a basis, and remains sceptical.

-Malcolm Hooper, the Countess of Mar, and others have strongly criticised Wessely including specific allegations which he said are myths.
-In a 2002 article on chronic fatigue syndrome, The Guardian characterised the criticisms of one group of patients as a "vendetta."
+Malcolm Hooper, the Countess of Mar, and others have strongly criticised Wessely including specific allegations that he said are myths.
+In a 2002 article on chronic fatigue syndrome, The Guardian characterised the criticisms of one group of patients as a "vendetta".
 Wessely has repeatedly stated he has been the subject of numerous threats and personal attacks, and that "militants" have even made threats to his life.
-"It is a relentless, vicious, vile campaign designed to hurt and intimidate...For some years now all my mail has been x rayed.
+"It is a relentless, vicious, vile campaign designed to hurt and intimidate...
+For some years now, all my mail has been X-rayed.
 I have speed dial phones and panic buttons at police request and receive a regular briefing on my safety and specific threats."
 Wessely gave up research into CFS around 2001, and as of 2011 his clinical work was with members of the armed forces; he said: "I now go to Iraq and Afghanistan, where I feel a lot safer".